Introduction to Plenny Shake Active v3.0

 Valine

-As you can see, Plenny Shake Active meets the daily recommended intakes the World Health Organization has established for all 9 essential amino acids, helping you reach your personal protein needs and providing you enough building blocks to maintain your muscle health.
+As you can see, Plenny Shake Active meets the daily recommended intakes the World Health Organization has established for all nine essential amino acids, helping you meet your personal protein needs.

 Fats